FabrizioPerria/git_cheatsheet/README.md

 ## FETCH
 **Download from origin repository and keeps the changes in the environment without applying them in the working directory.**
+**That's very useful when you want to se what other people has been working on without affecting my local copy.**
 >*git fetch*

 **Download from a specified remote repository (still the files in the working directory remain unchanged)**